Wellsite-Navigator/version-generator/README.md

 - `--root-dir, -r`: Root directory of the repository (required)
 - `--destination, -d`: Destination path relative to root directory where the version file should be written (optional)
 - `--format, -f`: Output format - 'string' or 'json' (default: 'string')
+- `--android`: Enable Android version code generation
+- `--android-package`: Android package name for Play Store API
+- `--android-service-account-key`: Service account key for Play Store API (JSON string or base64-encoded JSON)
+- `--android-track`: Track to use for Play Store API (production, beta, alpha) (default: production)
+- `--android-major-increment`: Increment for major version changes (default: 10)

+> **Note**: When running locally, the tool uses local git commands to get version information.
+The `GITHUB_TOKEN` environment variable is **not required** for local usage.
+>
+> However, if the tool detects it's running in a GitHub Actions environment (when `GITHUB_ACTIONS=true`), it will use the GitHub API instead of local git commands, and in this case, the `GITHUB_TOKEN` is required.

 ## NPM SemVer Versions of Packages using this Version Generator